livecycle/preevy/README.md

 # Preevy

 Preevy is a powerful CLI tool designed to simplify the process of creating ephemeral preview environments.
-Using Preevy, you can easily provision any Docker-Compose application on AWS using affordable [Lightsail](https://aws.amazon.com/free/compute/lightsail) or [Google Cloud](https://cloud.google.com/compute/) VMs (support for more cloud providers is on the way).
+Using Preevy, you can easily provision any Docker-Compose application on AWS using affordable [Lightsail](https://aws.amazon.com/free/compute/lightsail), [Google Cloud](https://cloud.google.com/compute/), or [Microsoft Azure](https://azure.microsoft.com/en-us/products/virtual-machines) VMs (support for more cloud providers is on the way).

 Visit The full documentation here: https://preevy.dev/